pixelcog/parallax.js/README.md

 			<td>responsive</td>
 			<td>boolean</td>
 			<td>false</td>
 			<td>If true, this option will look for nested <code>&lt;span&gt;&lt;/span&gt;</code> elements with responsive information.
 Each nested span should specify an image with <code>data-image-src="/path/to/image.jpg"</code> and its corresponding media query with <code>data-media-query="(max-width: 768px)"</code> – the last matching media query wins.
 Media queries are tested with <a href="http://modernizr.com/docs/#mq" target="_blank">Modernizr.mq</a>.
-If set to true and no span children elements are found, the specified image source on the parallax element will be used and it will not be responsive.
+If set to true and no span children elements are found, and an image is specified on the parallax element <code>&lt;div&gt;&lt;/div&gt;</code> with <code>data-image-src="/path/to/image.jpg"</code> will be used and it will not be responsive.
 The parallax mirror aspect ratio will be updated as the images are updated.</td>
 		</tr>
 		<tr>
 			<td>iosFix</td>